 Listeners make fast decisions.
 Like it.
 Hate it.
 It’s for me.
 It’s not for me.
 We all know that attention is at a premium.
 You have 7 seconds to hook the audience and get them interested.
 I call it the 7 second challenge.
-But even if the hook is interesting, it doesn’t mean they’ll be compelled to continue listening.
-That’s why your hooks have to target emotions.
+But even if the hook is fast and to the point, it doesn’t mean they’ll be compelled to continue listening.
+That’s why hooks have to target emotions.

 And thats why the opening line must connect to a feeling.
 It gives us a much greater chance to lure them deeper into the break.
 Logical and informational hooks are a waste of time.
 Hooks that target emotions are the only way to tilt the scale in your favor.

-Obviously, Singh interesting with a provocative hook immediately is important.
+Obviously, starting with an interesting break with a provocative hook is a good idea.
 And it’s easy to understand that appealing to an emotion is a good idea.

-But what does it mean to target emotions in a hook?
-What type of hook gives you the best chance of grabbing that precious attention?
-There are hundreds to target, of course, as diagramed in Robert Plutchik’s Wheel of Emotions:
+But what does it mean to target emotions in the hook of a break?
+What type of hook provides the best chance of grabbing that precious attention?
+There are dozens of emotions to target, of course.
+Primary emotions are diagrammed in Robert Plutchik’s Wheel of Emotions:

-That’s probably more emotions than you want to target.
+But even this wheel is probably more emotions than you want (or are able) to target.
 So simplify it by focusing on Plutchik’s 8 core emotions:

 Will your children may be exposed to a potentially deadly virus…at daycare?”

 It gets attention by sounding an alarm.
-It challenges the comfort zone.
-This is an extreme example, of course.
-But you get the idea.
+This type of hook challenges our comfort zone.
+This is an extreme example, but you get the idea.

-By the way, for each emotion, the opposite can also be a target: Safety and reassurance that all is okay in their world is also a strong emotion.
-That may fit your personality better, and it appeal is similar.
+By the way, for each emotion, the opposite can also be a target: Safety and reassurance that all is okay in the world is also a strong emotion.
+That may fit your personality brand better, and it appeal is similar.

-Hooking your audience with a line that causes instant anger may be polarizing, but it will keep them into your content.
+Hooking the audience with a quick line that causes instant anger may be polarizing, but it will lure them into the content.

-You don’t want to over-use this emotion because it can be pretty depressing and affect your brand image, but appealing to sympathy or empathy can be a powerful way to get into a break when the time is right.
+But appealing to sympathy or empathy can be a powerful way to get into a break when the time is right.
 I’ll never forget the Monday morning after Princess Diana died (August, 1997).
 That morning, Jeff & Jer started their show by saying,

 If you’re like us, you’re not feeling very good this morning.
 And we just can’t do our regular show.
 So if you want to talk about what happened, maybe we can be each other’s support group.

-The opposite of sadness is joy.
+Of course, the opposite of sadness is joy.
 There’s something contagious about celebration, hope and a positive outlook.
 Starting a break in a way that causes the audience to feel good should be a primary goal.
+And this is sustainable!

-Making a new discovery can also hook them, as long as it’s about something that actually matters to them.
+Making a new discovery can also be a strong hook, as long as it’s about something that actually matters to them.
 Informing with facts or details about the mundane isn’t exciting.
 Unless you’re in the business of breaking news, ignore the information.
 But suggest a surprise discovery and there is a great chance of keeping listeners tuned in.

 How would you like to have your SUV drive you to work each day?
 We’re one step closer, and it’s going to rock your world.